SolOlga/Curiosity_project/README.md

     ├── curiosity_loop.py            # runs a curiosity loop and tests it.
     ├── curiosity_loop_analysis.py   # creates graph and compares learned policy with random policy.
     ├── dataset.py                   # a Dataset object for inner use in curiosiy loop and related algorithms.
-    └── mnist_model.py               # creates and trains a CNN for classification of handwritten digits (MNIST dataset) Note that a trained model mnist_cnn_epoch62.pt is supplied under the trained_models directory.
+    └── mnist_model.py               # creates and trains a CNN for classification of handwritten digits (MNIST dataset)

 ### Project report